Non-Cooperative Rational Interactive Proofs: Upper Bounds: ncRIP Protocols with Utility Gap

-\begin{claim} Any dominant SSE $s$ in the game tree of protocol $(V, \vec{P})$ induces a dominant SSE in the game tree of protocol $(V', \vec{P})$. \end{claim} \begin{proof} By contradiction, suppose $s$ is not an SSE of $(V', \vec{P})$.
+\begin{cclaim} Any dominant SSE $s$ of the game formed by $(V, \vec{P})$ induces a dominant SSE in the game formed by $(V', \vec{P})$. \end{cclaim}

+\begin{proof} By contradiction, suppose $s$ is not an SSE of $(V', \vec{P})$.
 Then there exists an information set $I= \{h_1, \ldots, h_m\}$, such that, conditioned on reaching $I$, the prover acting at $I$ can improve his expected payment by deviating (given his belief $u_I'$ at $I$ if $I$ is reachable under $s$ and for any belief he may hold at $I$ if $I$ is unreachable under $s$).

 We split into two cases: $I$ is either reachable or unreachable under $s$.

 By construction, if $I$ is reachable under $s$ in $(V',\vec{P})$, then $I$ must also be reachable under $s$ in $(V, \vec{P})$.
 Let $\mu_I' = (p_1', \ldots, p_m')$, where $p_i'$ is the probability assigned to $h_i$ and the support of $\mu_I'$ is $O(\alpha(n))$.
 Let $R_1, \ldots, R_m$ be the payments that the player acting on $I$ gets under $s$ conditioned on reaching $h_1, \ldots, h_m$ respectively.
 Similarly, let $R_1', \ldots, R_m'$ be the payments conditioned on reaching $h_1, \ldots, h_m$ respectively under the strategy to which the player at $I$ deviates from $s$.
 Then, $ \sum_{i = 1}^m p_i' R_i' > \sum_{i =1}^m p_i' R_i$.
 Let $\mu_I = (p_1, \ldots, p_{m})$ be the beliefs on $I$ under $s$ in $(V, \vec{P})$.
 We use the relationship between the distributions $\mu_I'$ and $\mu_I$, to show that such a deviation in $(V', \vec{P})$ would imply a deviation in $(V, \vec{P})$.
 In particular, mapping $\mu_I'$ back to $\mu_I$, using~Equation~\ref{probmap} we get: